 Sidewalks

-The Planning Board finds that two of the following criteria do apply, (namely 3 and 6, as per applicant’s request) and therefore waives the requirement for a sidewalk along the south side of Ice Pond Drive within the 12 lot new subdivision:
+The Planning Board finds that two of the waiver criteria 3 and 6 do apply, and therefore waives the requirement for a sidewalk along the south side of Ice Pond Drive within the 12 lot new subdivision:

-The Planning Board finds that two of the following criteria do apply, (namely 3 and 6, as per applicant’s request) and therefore waives the requirement for a sidewalk along the south side of Ledgewood Drive on Lots #13 and #15:
+The Planning Board finds that two of the waiver criteria 3 and 6 do apply, and therefore waives the requirement for a sidewalk along the south side of Ledgewood Drive on Lots #13 and #15:

-The Planning Board finds that the following criteria do not apply and therefore does not waive the requirement for a sidewalk (with associated curbing) along the frontage of the property at 1062 Ocean Avenue (Lot #14):
+The Planning Board finds that the sidewalk waiver criteria do not apply and therefore does not waive the requirement for a sidewalk (with associated curbing) along the frontage of the property at 1062 Ocean Avenue (Lot #14):

-SiDEWALK WAIVER CRITERIA:
+Applicable SiDEWALK WAIVER CRITERIA:

-There is no reasonable expectation for pedestrian usage coming from, going to and traversing the site.

-There is no sidewalk in existence or expected within 1000 feet and the construction of sidewalks does not contribute to the development of a pedestrian oriented infrastructure.

 A safe alternative-walking route is reasonably and safely available, for example, by way of a sidewalk on the other side of the street that is lightly traveled.

-The reconstruction of the street is specifically identified and approved in the first or second year of the current capital improvement program or has been funded through an earlier CIP or through other sources.

-The street has been constructed or reconstructed without sidewalks within the last 24 months.

 Strict adherence to the sidewalk requirement would result in the loss of significant site features related to landscaping or topography that are deemed to be of a greater public value.

 Curbing:

-The Planning Board finds that two of the following criteria do apply, (namely 1, 4 and 5, as per applicant’s request) and therefore waives the requirement for curbing along the south side of Ice Pond Drive within the 12 lot new subdivision:
+The Planning Board finds that the following criteria do apply, (namely 1, 4 and 5, as per applicant’s request) and therefore waives the requirement for curbing along the south side of Ice Pond Drive within the 12 lot new subdivision:

-CURBING WAIVER CRITERIA:
+Applicable CURBING WAIVER CRITERIA:

 1. The cost to construct the curbing, including any applicable street opening fees, is in excess of 5% of the overall project cost.

-2. The reconstruction of the street is specifically identified and approved in the first or second year of the current Capital Improvement Program or has been funded through an earlier CIP or through other sources.

-3. The street has been rehabilitated without curbing in the last 60 months.

 4. Strict adherence to the curb requirement would result in the loss of significant site features related to landscaping or topography that are deemed to be of a greater public value.

 5. Runoff from the development site or within the street does not require curbing for stormwater management.